Wills • How a Living Trust Can Help You • FAQs About Wills and Trusts • Advanced Health Care Directives

 What Is A Living Trust?

-A living trust is a legal document among three parties:
+A living trust is a legal document between three parties:

 -